ZalakBhojani/ZalakBhojani/README.md

 ### Hi there 👋
 * I am Zalak Bhojani, a programming enthusiast.
-* I am currently an analyst Intern at UltraTech (Aditya Birla Group)
+* In the past, I have interned at UltraTech (Aditya Birla Group) and Synergy Community

 ### Some languages I'm familiar with
 * C++